Lendermarket Review 2026 – More than 14% return from Estonia?

 What is Lendermarket?

 The Creditstar Group is considered one of the more stable but not necessarily the most reliable lenders in Europe.
 However, in early 2022, the platform underwent a fundamental change, transitioning into a marketplace.
 They started bringing in companies beyond the Creditstar Group onto the P2P platform to create a broader foundation.
-Lendermarket, along with the relatively new product Monefit SmartSaver (a kind of Bondora Go & Grow clone), serves as financing tools for the group.
+However, Lendermarket, along with the relatively new product Monefit SmartSaver (a kind of Bondora Go & Grow clone), remain as financing tools for the group.

 Lendermarket Review – All Data at a Glance